Ish45883/Housing-Prices-Predictor-/readme.md

 ## Model Architecture

-The model architecture is a simple linear regression model with the following features:
+The model architecture is a simple linear regression model with the following features*:

 * **House Size**: The size of the house in square feet.
 * **Number of Bedrooms**: The number of bedrooms in the house.
 * **Location**: The location of the house, including the city, state, and zip code.

+*currently in development

 ## Graphed Outputs